Plombo/static-gzip/README.md

 ### gzip.staticGzip(root, [options])

-Gzips files in a root directory, and then serves them using the default [`connect.static`](http://senchalabs.github.com/connect/middleware-static.html) middleware.
-Note that options get passed through as well, so the `maxAge` and other options supported by `connect.static` also work.
+Gzips files in a root directory, and then serves them using the [send](https://github.com/pillarjs/send) middleware.
+Note that options get passed through as well, so the `maxAge` and other options supported by `send` also work.

-If a file under the root path (such as an image) does not have an appropriate MIME type for compression, it will still be passed through to `connect.static` and served uncompressed.
-Thus, you can simply use `gzip.staticGzip` in place of `connect.static`.
+If a file under the root path (such as an image) does not have an appropriate MIME type for compression, it will still be passed through to `send` and served uncompressed.
+Thus, you can simply use `gzip.staticGzip` in place of `connect.static` or `express.static`.

     var connect = require('connect'),
         gzip = require('connect-gzip');